 These pests can be controlled with insecticides, but reading the label carefully and following the directions is essential.
 Lettuce pests and diseases are relatively easy to control with proper management practices.
 The most common pests include aphids, caterpillars, slugs, and whiteflies.
 Aphids can be controlled with insecticidal soap or neem oil.
 Caterpillars can be controlled with Bacillus thuringiensis (BT) or spinosad.
 Slugs can be controlled with metaldehyde baits or iron phosphate baits.

 Whiteflies can be controlled with insecticidal soap, neem oil, or pyrethrin.
 Fungi or bacteria typically cause diseases in Lettuce.
 The most common diseases include downy mildew, bacterial leaf spot, and fusarium wilt.
 Downy mildew can be controlled with fungicides such as mancozeb or chlorothalonil.
-Bacterial leaf spot can be controlled with bactericides such as copper hydroxide or streptomycin.
+Bacterial leaf spots can be controlled with bactericides such as copper hydroxide or streptomycin.
 Fusarium wilt can be controlled with fungicides such as metalaxyl or mefenoxam.

 There are several methods to control pests and diseases in Lettuce crops: